The first printed folio map of North America and the most iconic American chart of the 16th century.

 Introduction

 This wonderfully preserved and rare chart of North America has become the quintessential early map of the North American continent.
 Compiled and printed a century after Columbus reached the New World, it is a testament to the impressive scale of exploration that characterized the 16th century and the drive and genius of the cartographers who documented it.
-The map symbolizes the fearless and ruthless efficiency by which European powers and individuals penetrated this new and unknown world.
+The map symbolizes the fearless and ruthless efficiency of European powers and individuals penetrating this new and unknown world.
 At home, as demand for news about the New World’s treasures and dangers soared, mapmakers all over Europe, aided by the most recent reports, surveys, and manuscripts, were soon engaged in a competition to create the most informative, most accurate, and most evocative depiction of this virgin continent.

 Cornelis de Jode compiled this chart for the revised version of his father’s atlas, Speculum Orbis Terrarum, published in 1578.
 The new edition, Speculum Orbis Terrae, published in 1593, included both reissued versions of his father’s maps (e.g. Septentrionaliu regionum Svetiæ Gothiæ Norvegiæ Daniæ), as well entirely new compilations drawn up independently by Cornelis.
-The North America chart is one of these new additions and was among the seminal maps that has caused Cornelis de Jode’s atlas to stand out in posterity.
+The North American chart is one of these new additions and was among the seminal maps that have caused Cornelis de Jode’s atlas to stand out in posterity.

 However, because the atlas was issued in competition with the atlases of other famous mapmakers, such as Abraham Ortelius, its circulation and success were limited.
-Some years after its publication, the plates were acquired by fellow Antwerp publisher Jan Baptiste Vrients, who first prevented new printings and later destroyed the plates to secure that no further editions of Speculum Orbis Terrae could be issued.
+Some years after its publication, the plates were acquired by fellow Antwerp publisher Jan Baptiste Vrients, who first prevented new printings and later destroyed the plates to ensure that no further editions of Speculum Orbis Terrae could be issued.
 These circumstances make all De Jode family maps relatively rare.

 Sources and contemporaries

 One of the reasons that this particular chart has become so celebrated is because it is a fascinating amalgamation of tradition and innovation, of cartographic aspiration and aesthetic vision.
 It is a perfect example of the transitional era of cartography that the 16th century represents.
 The map aims to depict, in as accurately a form as possible, all of the known elements of the New World.
 The East Coast littoral is beset with detail, labeling settlements, coves, inlets, rivers, and islands.
-While Native American toponyms are present, the place names usually relate back to European’ discoverers.’
-While such attributions might be seen as a cog in the wheel of colonial imperialism today, using these references was not just the standard mode of reference at the time but also a means of underlining how well-researched, and thus reliable, the map was.
+While Native American toponyms are present, the place names usually relate to European’ discoverers.’
+While such attributions might be seen as a cog in the wheel of colonial imperialism today, using these references was not just the standard mode of reference at the time but also a means of underlining how well-researched and, thus, reliable the map was.
 It was the job of any good cartographer to ensure that he was familiar with the latest findings and reports, and when studying De Jode’s chart, we see that there is no doubt he lived up to that expectation.

 Details